 Do air purifiers help with mold?

 Air purifiers help remove mold spores from the air, preventing them from reproducing and spreading throughout your home.
 While air purifiers won’t help treat active mold that’s already present on surfaces, they are a great way to stop mold from spreading or prevent indoor mold from becoming an issue in the first place.

 If you don’t have a mold problem but are concerned about it becoming an issue, an air purifier will help eliminate mold spores that enter your home before they have a chance to land on surfaces where they can grow and cause problems.
 If you are currently dealing with a mold issue in your home, you should use an air purifier in conjunction with traditional surface treatments to prevent mold spores from spreading to other areas.

 What’s the best air purifier for mold?

 The best air purifiers for mold are those that utilize True HEPA filters.
 HEPA stands for High Efficiency Particulate Air, and these filters are highly effective at capturing microscopic particles such as mold spores found in the air.

 True HEPA filters are even more effective than regular HEPA filters, as True HEPA filters are subject to even stricter standards of efficiency.
 Typical HEPA filters are rated to capture 99.97% of particles larger than 0.3 microns.
-Alen’s True HEPA filters must capture at least 99.97% of all pollutants that are 0.3 microns or greater in size, according to 3rd party lab testing.
+Alen’s True HEPA filters capture at least 99.99% of all particles 0.1 microns or greater in size, according to 3rd party lab testing.
 For reference, mold spores are usually between two and ten microns in size.
-This means True HEPA filters are a certifiably effective way to remove airborne mold spores from your home.
+This means True HEPA filters are an effective way to remove airborne mold spores from your home.

 One thing that’s important to consider when choosing an air purifier to remove mold, is the size of the room you’ll be placing it.
 In order to effectively operate, you’ll need an air purifier that can circulate and clean all of the air in a room in a reasonable amount of time.